ouhadjilyes/E-commerce-store/README.md

 NOTE : you need to change the settings for the secret-key and database in config/settings.py for the app to run succesfully as well as making DEBUG=True .

- - First clone this repo :
+ - First clone this repo and install pipenv :

             $ git clone https://github.com/ouhadjilyes/E-commerce-store.git
             $ cd E-commerce-store